-The aim of this prospectus is to give you and your parents as much information as possible about the Core (compulsory) courses you will be studying in Year 9 (and subsequently in Years 10 and 11), as well as the options process and the option courses that are on offer to you.

-In Year 9, in addition to six Core (compulsory) subjects, you will have the opportunity to study one EBACC subject (either Geography, History or Spanish), two KS3 Foundation Options of your choosing and two KS4 Options of your choosing.
-The information in this prospectus will support you in the decision-making process so that this next important stage in your education is challenging, rewarding and enjoyable.
+The aim of this prospectus is to give pupils and parents as much information as possible about the Core (compulsory) courses pupils will be studying in Year 10 and Year 11, as well as the options process and the option courses that are on offer to pupils.
+The information in this prospectus will support pupils in the decision-making process so that this next important stage in their education is challenging, rewarding and enjoyable.